Authority: Executive Vice Chancellor and Provost

 Office of the Provost RPT Website

-The standards to be used in evaluating faculty members for reappointment, promotion, tenure and comprehensive review reflects an expectation of high-level performance in all types of scholarly activities based on the position description and the NCSU REG05.20.27 – Statements of Mutual Expectations.
-The department recognizes the importance of a mix of activities leading to creative scholarship and supports the Realms of Faculty Responsibility (NCSU REG05.20.19 – Realms of Faculty Responsibility).
+1.4 The standards to be used in evaluating faculty members for reappointment, promotion, tenure and comprehensive review reflects an expectation of high-level performance in all types of scholarly activities based on the position description and the Statement of Faculty Responsibilities (NCSU REG05.20.27 – Statements of Faculty Responsibilities).
+The department recognizes the importance of a mix of activities leading to creative scholarship and supports the Realms of Faculty Responsibility.
 In addition, the Department follows the guidelines for evaluation of scholarly accomplishments known as the Glassick Standards (see related policies above).

 2. Areas of Faculty Responsibility